MHassan16/android-basics-nanodegree-by-google/README.md

 The app implements a 6-questions about Football.

+## Project : Musical Structure App
+### Architect the user experience and technical design of an app to play music for a user.

+The app implements the structure of user's personal library.

 ## Project : Report Card
 ### Create a custom Java class to model the information in a student report card.